 God gives us a promissory note to live the Christian life freely, out of His grace.

-Suppose I say to you, “I’ll give you 200$ for installing a hard drive in my computer next Tuesday.”
-You say, “OK, I’ll do that.”
+Suppose I say to you, “I’ll give you 200$ for installing a hard drive on my computer next Tuesday.”
+You say, “Okay, I’ll do that.”
 In this case, there is a string.
 For some reason, you did not come Tuesday.
 You may give several excuses for not coming.
 Whatever the excuse, it makes no difference; you do not get your 200$.
 There is a string attached to my offer of giving you 200$.
 God, however, does not have any strings attached to His giving.
-This is grace.
+This generosity is pure grace.

-If we feel sorry for sin to seek forgiveness from God, this is not grace.
-The string, in this case, is feeling sorry.
-Feeling sorry is a work on our part to placate God.
-This insults God for God has already been placated by the death of Christ.
+Feeling sorry for our sin to seek God’s forgiveness is not grace.
+The string, in this case, is feeling ashamed.
+Feeling sad is work on our part to placate God.
+This activity insults God, for God has already been appeased by the death of Christ.
 We do not beg God to forgive us because we stand forgiven by His cross.
 We simply accept by faith His promise that He forgave us by Christ’s blood (1 Jn 1:9).

 We must come under conviction about the sin we committed and confess it.
-We cannot do anything to change God’s mind about it.
-Jesus’ death on the cross changed His mind already and permanently at that.
-He already holds an attitude of forgiveness about our sin.
+We cannot do anything to change God’s mind about the sin.
+Jesus’ death on the cross changed His mind and permanently at that.
+He already holds an attitude of forgiveness for our sins.
 That attitude is forgiveness based on Christ’s cross (1 Jn 2:1,2).
-That is why we place our trust in Christ’s death to forgive us for salvation.
-That is why we also place our trust in Christ’s death for the individual sins we commit as Christians.
+That is how we trust Christ’s death to forgive us for salvation.
+That is why we also put our trust in Christ’s death for the individual sins we commit as Christians.

 There are no strings to our forgiveness as Christians.
 The cross has already placated God.
 He formerly forgave us in Christ when we came to faith in Christ.
 Our acceptance before God rests not on who and what we are but on what Jesus did for us on the cross.